Romanovka, Vsevolozhsky District, Leningrad Oblast: History

-On the Plan of the general land surveying of the Shlisselburgsky district, they are mentioned as Gubkina and Romanovka villages.
-In 1862, Gubki was a possesory village, with the water supply system, 41 yards, population of 119 men, 105 women and volost board.
+On the plan of the general land surveying of the Shlisselburgsky district, they are mentioned as Gubkina and Romanovka villages.
+In 1862, Gubki was a possessory village, with the water supply system, 41 yards, population of 119 men, 105 women and volost board.

 In 1885, according to the map of St.Petersburg Province, the village of Gubki had 105 yards.
 Gubki became a former possessory village in Ryabovsky volost, with 45 yards and population of 217 inhabitants.
 There was a school, a bench, a tavern, an Orthodox church (3 versts away, glass plant (15 versts away).

 In 1895, according to the map of the Shlisselburgsky district, Romanovka village had 29 country yards, and adjacent village Gubki had 26 yards.
 Gubki was the village, on the territory of Gubinsky rural community near the settlement of tenants under the name of Melnichny Ruchey.

 In the 19th and the beginning of the 20th centuries, the village belonged to the Ryabovsky volost of the 2nd county of the Shlisselburgsky Uyezd of Saint Petersburg Governorate.
 Also, before the Revolution, there was a board of the Ryabovsky volost.

 Romanovka became the village of the Romanovsky Village Council, had 45 farms, 199 people.